Welcome to New York Service Dog Laws & Info

 Emotional support animals can be excluded from public places

 Emotional support dogs and therapy dogs are not service dogs, so these can legally be excluded from public places.
 A service dog must be individually trained to perform a task(s) for a specific person who is living with a disability.
-Read more on our blog: Service Dog vs. Emotional Support Animal.
+Read more on our blog: New York Emotional Support Animal Laws.

 New York Service Dog Laws – Service Animal Discrimination